Behçet disease

 Treatment of Behçet syndrome

-Each patient will be managed by their physician based on their circumstances.
-Drugs are used to manage the condition, but there is no cure.
+Each patient will be medically managed by their physician based on their circumstances.
+Medical doctors will typically prescribe medications to help manage the condition.
+There is no cure.
 Surgery may be used in certain instances.6

 1. 1.